6 / Future Scenarios: Economic Mobility, Workforce, and Inequality in California

 The ballooning prison system services primarily the elderly, and by 2050, becomes the largest provider of eldercare services in the state.

-Private space companies open up shop, renewing interest in private space travel and colonization
+Private space companies open up shop, renewing interest in private space travel and colonization2018

-Residents aged 65 or older make up 20 percent of the population in 20 counties for the first time in the state’s history
+Residents aged 65 or older make up 20 percent of the population in 20 counties for the first time in the state’s history2019-2021

 Rising Automation